ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 ### I've completed the coding for task 2.
 Should I send it to my course instructor for review?

 If you have specific questions or concerns -yes.
 However, if the code runs and meets the [minimum app requirements](task2_part_c:what_does_the_application_need_to_do) it's usually best to move on to the [documentation](task2_doc).
-You can continue to tweak and improve the app but can be comfortable knowing that what you have can pass.
+You can continue to tweak and improve the app while comfortably knowing what you have will pass.
 Recall, you have **unlimited** submissions.
 So for both the code and documentation, it's usually best to submit it as soon as it's ready and restrict revisions according to the evaluator's feedback.

-For getting help with task 2 part C, see the advice [below](task2_part_c:faq:i_need_help_with_part_C_who_do_i_contact).
+For getting help with task 2 part C, see the advice below.

 (task2_part_c:faq:i_need_help_with_part_C_who_do_i_contact)=

 ### I need help with part C. Who do I contact?

 That depends on what you need help with.
 For questions about the capstone, how to meet the requirements, evaluator comments, or how to best approach the project to meet your individual goals, contact your [assigned course instructor](ci_c964) or the [capstone team inbox](mailto:ugcapstoneit@wgu.edu?cc=your%20assigned%20CI&subject=C964%20capstone%20question) (this inbox supports all IT capstones).
 However, the capstone team supports all of the IT college capstone projects.
 As such, your assigned course instructor may not have the technical expertise to answer questions related to computer science or coding.
-Particularly with debugging code, given the wide range of approaches, languages, and libraries available for use.
+This is particularly so with debugging code, given the wide range of approaches, languages, and libraries available for use.

 For technical questions related to code or math, see the [BSCS, Software, and other Course Faculty](ci_other) page, and follow these [guidelines](ci_other:better_questions_get_better_answers).
 Keep in mind, that while these faculty may be subject matter experts in their field, they do *not* necessarily support the capstone and so may not know the capstone requirements.
 Hence it is often best to contact your capstone instructor first, so you can appropriately limit the scope of your question(s).
 When contacting faculty on the [BSCS, Software, and other Course Faculty](ci_other) page, follow these [guidelines](ci_other:better_questions_get_better_answers).
 Keep in mind, that non-capstone faculty love to help **but do so as a generosity.** Their priority is the students struggling in their supporting courses.

 Remember, our job (as educators) is to help *you* fix your problem -not fix it for you.